Beef and Noodles is a creamy comfort dish that your whole family will love! Done in about 30 minutes, this is a perfect weeknight dinner win.

 - White Wine

 - Salt & Pepper

 Cooking with Wine

 I love cooking with wine, because it is such an easy way to add depth of flavor to a recipe.
 If you are new to cooking with wine, here are two things to consider.

 - Don’t buy wine that is labeled cooking wine.
 The flavor tends to have a more vinegar taste that will intensify with cooking.

 - Use a wine you would drink a glass of.
 Since the flavor gets deeper with cooking, you want something you really like.

 Pro Tip: You don’t have to break the bank!
 You can get the cheaper varieties that come in small bottles of four.
 That way you can use a little without opening a whole bottle.

 Alternatives to Wine

-If you or someone you are cooking for doesn’t drink wine, you can substitute beef stock for it in this recipe.
+If you or someone you are cooking for doesn’t drink wine, you can substitute beef stock and about a teaspoon of lemon juice for it in this recipe.
 It will have a slightly different flavor, but will still be delicious.